feyil/DesignPatternsCSharp/README.md

 * A factory can take care of object creation
 * A factory can be external or reside inside the object as an inner class
 * Hierarchies of factories can be used to create related objects

+### Prototype

+* To implement a prototype partially construct an object and store it somewhere
+* Clone the prototype
+>> Implement your own deep copy fuctionality: or
+>> Serialize and deserialize
+* Customize the resulting instance